 Things to Know

 All kidding aside, if you have health or mobility problems I strongly recommend that you wait until the elevators are working again.
-At the time of writing they have a tentative date of May 31, 2016 to be back in operation – the operative word there being “tentative”.
 For real-time information, you can and should check the park website before planning your trip.

 There aren’t a ton of lodging, eating or shopping options in the immediate area of the park, which has some scenic wilderness surrounding it and is good for some mountain goat watching and lovely turn-offs.
 The city of Carlsbad is many miles away and while tiny Whites City is literally at the gates, there isn’t much there.